lcouper/MosquitoThermalSelection/ReferenceGenomeAssembly/README.md

 # Computational

 A draft genome assembly was generated using Flye, using the low and ultra low input CCS (circular consensus sequence) (see /scripts/FlyeAssembly)
-Genome completeness was assessed using BUSCO, and haplotigs were identified and removed using purge_haplotigs (see /scripts/BUSCO and /scripts/purge_haplotigs)
+Genome completeness was assessed using BUSCO.
+Haplotigs were identified and removed using purge_haplotigs following the developer guidelines, including the optinal clipping step (see /scripts/BUSCO and /scripts/purge_haplotigs)